wbprice/the-ten-top/design/DESIGN_DOCUMENT.md

 If bi-weekly and monthly objectives aren't met, various bad things happen:

 - Workers quit
-- The bank seizes the restaurant (this ends the game)
+- The bank seizes the restaurant (this ends the game immediately)

 ## Game Mechanics